mtlongtin123/Resume_To_Life/resume_to_life_portfolio_dark_final_v6i/README.md

 ---

 ## Sections
-- **About** — Background, interests, and academic focus
+- **About** √ë Background, interests, and academic focus
-- **Experience** — Interactive timeline of research, work, and leadership
+- **Experience** √ë Interactive timeline of research, work, and leadership
-- **Projects** — Live GitHub repository feed
+- **Projects** √ë Live GitHub repository feed
-- **Athletics** — Gallery of sports and achievements
+- **Athletics** √ë Gallery of sports and achievements
-- **Contact** — Direct form submission and LinkedIn links
+- **Contact** √ë Direct form submission and LinkedIn links

 ---

 ## Deployment (GitHub Pages)
-If you’d like to fork or adapt this site for your own portfolio:
+If you√ïd like to fork or adapt this site for your own portfolio:

 1. Clone the repository:
    ```bash